19-Jan-2017, 21:48 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Bernard's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
-This mysterious "something" is already at work within Bernard, helping him to develop his personality along the lines which are healthiest and most natural to him. [..] " if things are not made clear, for he has an unerring nose for dishonesty and emotional blackmail.
-Because there is so much emphasis on the mental side of Bernard's nature, he may not always be able to understand his own emotional needs and reactions.
-This may seem surprising [...]
+This mysterious "something" is already at work within Bernard, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
+Also, there are innate ideals in Bernard which are likely to become increasingly important as he learns to articulate them ideals such as fairness, truthfulness and kindness to others.
+This ethical core contributes to a decent, kind and highly attractive personality.
+But [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Bernard's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-Bernard loves meeting new people in all sorts of situations on trains and planes, in shops and restaurants, at school and on holiday.
-He may often be caught wandering over to strangers to talk to them, and will usually be the first to initiate a friendship with another [...] [..]
-In early childhood this may be reflected by a close attentiveness to every parental mood and expression, as though he were an actor learning his cues.
-As he grows older, he may constantly ask parents, siblings and friends what they think should he wear this pair of shoes, [...]
+From the very first weeks of life he thrives and is happy if there is plenty of company around, even if he is occupied with his own toys, interests or friends.
+However engrossed he may be in an immediate enthusiasm, the sense of a harmonious group around him is essential [...] [..]
+Yet it may sometimes seem as though he does not have a sufficient inner sense of his own identity, and must therefore consult the mirror of others' responses before he can really know what he is feeling and thinking.
+Bernard is neither weak nor passive.
+But he only feels [...]
 Hidden traits [..]
 Yet if he buries such feelings, he may be subject to bouts of severe restlessness and anxiety, as well as experiencing deep envy toward those children who are freer to express themselves.
 Parents can help this problem by encouraging him to be more honest about showing what [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future